MostAwesomeDude/construct/docs/compilation.rst

 Exceptions do not include `path` information

-Restreamed Rebuffered are not compilable
+Restreamed Rebuffered are not compilable (except Bitwise Bytewise BytesSwapped BitsSwapped)

 Lazy* OnDemand are not compilable